Dratui/AI-Arena/src/games/ReadMe.md

       - moves : number of the column (starting from 0)

   - morpion :

-      - moves : tuple of the coordinates (line, column)
+      - moves : number of the tile (0 to 8)